 One of the main ways that quack medicine is practiced is through the use of evidence-based pseudo-science, often masquerading as the scientific method of hypothetical deductivism.

 Quacks Recommend Illogical Evidence Based Pseudo-science

 The Long History of Medical Quackery and the Stone of Folly

 Hundreds of years ago, 'to quack' was 'to shout' while presenting quackery cures to an audience.
 A 1650 quack cure for madness was to cut a surgical hole in the head of a patient to remove the imaginary "stone of folly" from someone who may be fearful, gullible, abnormal, mad, or easy-to-deceive with false hopes of magic cures.

-Unfortunately, ideological confusion and propaganda lead to medical quackery and quack medicine that has a basis in wrong medical science, fraudulent medical practice, and is the promotion of false medical treatments and cures for disease and health-related conditions causes for profit.
+Unfortunately, ideological confusion and propaganda lead to medical quackery and quack medicine that has a basis in evidence-based pseudo-scientific speculation, wrong medical science, fraudulent medical practice, and is the promotion of false medical treatments and cures for disease and health-related conditions causes for profit.

 Quackery Creates Bad Relationships with Food, Diet, and Supplements